-Melbourne, the cultural capital of Australia, is quite a popular destination for tourists heading to the Down Under!
-For all those travelers looking to see what’s on in Melbourne, Australia’s most “European” city, read on!
+Melbourne, the cultural capital of Australia, is quite a popular destination for tourists from all over the world heading to the Down Under!
+For all those travelers looking for the best things to do in Melbourne, Australia’s most “European” city, read on!

 In order to share all the love that I have for this city, I have created this ultimate Melbourne travel guide that will take you through the best places to visit in Melbourne and have included some practical information at the end so as to help you organize your Melbourne trip more efficiently.

 Let’s get to it – here’s my list of the best things to do in Melbourne City: